elixir-europe/infectious-diseases-toolkit/quality-control/socioeconomic-data.md

 * **Quality dimension**: Completeness and population coverage
 * Strategies should be applied to address gaps and ensure coverage of all relevant sub-populations.

-## Existing Approaches
+## Existing approaches

-### Pilot Tests
+### Pilot tests
 Conduct pilot tests or preliminary surveys with a subset of the target population to ensure the survey design works effectively.
 This helps in identifying potential issues with question clarity, relevance, and respondent understanding before full-scale data collection.

-When the data is harvested from existing databases, conduct pilot extractions to verify the data retrieval process.
+When the data are harvested from existing databases, conduct pilot extractions to verify the data retrieval process.
 This involves testing the extraction protocols on a small scale to ensure that the data pulled from databases are accurate, relevant, and compatible with the study’s objectives.
 Pilot testing the data extraction helps identify and address any discrepancies or issues in data format, completeness, and alignment with the research questions.

 This helps with representativeness, assessing whether data collection methods effectively reach all segments of the population.
 Examining population coverage helps identify underserved or marginalized groups whose experiences may be underrepresented in the data, thus enabling more equitable decision-making.